gatsbyjs/gatsby/docs/docs/graphql-api.md

 ---
 title: GraphQL API
+tableOfContentsDepth: 2
 ---

 import { GraphqlApiQuery } from "../../www/src/components/api-reference/doc-static-queries"
 import APIReference from "../../www/src/components/api-reference"

-A great advantage of Gatsby is a built-in data layer that combines data from any and all data sources you link into.
-Data is collected at [build time](/docs/glossary#build) and automatically assembled into a [schema](/docs/glossary#schema) that defines how data can be queried throughout components and pages in your site.
+A great advantage of Gatsby is a built-in data layer that combines any and all data sources you configure.
+Data is collected at [build time](/docs/glossary#build) and automatically assembled into a [schema](/docs/glossary#schema) that defines how data can be queried throughout your site.

 This doc serves as a reference for GraphQL features built into Gatsby, including methods for querying and sourcing data, and customizing GraphQL for your site's needs.

 ## Getting Started with GraphQL

-GraphQL doesn't need to be installed in a new Gatsby site, it is already included.
-A schema is inferred and created when you run `gatsby develop` or `gatsby build` and can be [explored](/docs/running-queries-with-graphiql/) at `http://localhost:8000/___graphql` when a Gatsby site successfully compiles.
+GraphQL is available in Gatsby without a special install: a schema is automatically inferred and created when you run `gatsby develop` or `gatsby build`.
+When the site compiles, the data layer can be [explored](/docs/running-queries-with-graphiql/) at: `http://localhost:8000/___graphql`

 ## Sourcing Data

 Data needs to be [sourced](/docs/content-and-data/) — or added to the GraphQL schema — to be queried and pulled into pages using GraphQL.
-Gatsby uses [source plugins](/plugins/?=gatsby-source) to pull in, or source, data.
+Gatsby uses [source plugins](/plugins/?=gatsby-source) to pull in data.

-**Note**: GraphQL isn't necessary, you can still [use Gatsby without GraphQL](/docs/using-gatsby-without-graphql/)
+**Note**: GraphQL isn't required: you can still [use Gatsby without GraphQL](/docs/using-gatsby-without-graphql/).

-Sourcing data with an existing plugin requires installing necessary packages and adding the plugin to the plugins array in the `gatsby-config` with any necessary configurations.
-To [source data from the filesystem](/docs/sourcing-from-the-filesystem/):
+Sourcing data with an existing plugin requires installing necessary packages and adding the plugin to the plugins array in the `gatsby-config` with any optional configurations.
+To source data from the filesystem for use with GraphQL, such as Markdown files, images, and more, refer to the [filesystem data sourcing docs](/docs/sourcing-from-the-filesystem/) and [recipes](/docs/recipes/#5-sourcing-data).

 ```shell
 npm install --save gatsby-source-filesystem